Diplomats press on in Vienna for final Iran nuclear deal

 Iran's nuclear negotiator Hamid Baidinejad told Iranian state television that "drafting the final deal has started," declining to give further details.
 Months ago both sides announced that a final draft had been started.

-Iran and the other countries in the talks reached a tentative deal on April 2 and now aim to finalize the details by a self-imposed end of June deadline.
+Iran and the other countries in the talks reached a tentative deal on April 2 and now aim to finalise the details by a self-imposed end of June deadline.

 Under the framework agreement, Iran agreed to slash the number of uranium enrichment centrifuges it operates and to allow more intrusive inspections by the International Atomic Energy Agency (IAEA) in exchange for sanctions relief.